The Sword AND The Stone (Part Ten)

 These two associates both with a powerful potential need for leverage with the United States criminal justice system, at the same time, could have combined in a way that led to the museum having their paintings stolen and transported to a secure location.
 The haul may have been a hoped for sufficient quantity of priceless art paintings to leverage the sentence of one or both individuals, as needed.
 As it turned out Khashoggi was acquitted on July 2, 1990 and thus had no need for a get out of jail free card.

 The way the crime was executed perhaps shows elements of a background in spy craft, like Rod Ramsay had.
 The robbers took their time entering the building as well as leaving once they were done taking paintings from the galleries.
 One eyewitness said she and her boyfriend were on the street for 10 to 15 minutes, maybe more, and they never saw the robbers get out of their parked car.
 In Master Thieves, Kurkjian estimates the two were parked outside of the Museum for about 40 minutes.
-A timeline for the Globe shows that the visitors did not attempt to make their exit out of the museum until 13 minutes after they left the galleries, where they had already spent a mind boggling and unprecedented amount of time.
+A timeline for the Boston Globe shows that the visitors did not attempt to make their exit out of the museum until 13 minutes after they left the galleries, where they had already spent a mind boggling and unprecedented amount of time.
 One thief was in the Dutch Room 40 minutes and another one was in that same gallery for over ten minutes in total.

 In contrast with traditional robbers, spies often rely upon elaborate and time consuming countermeasures when picking up or dropping off incriminating documents, as a means of minimizing the risk of getting caught.
 This unique aspect of the crime's possibly points to a culprit with a background in espionage.